-When you select an operating mode, the appliance must be switched on.
+If you want to set an operating mode, the appliance must be switched on.

-- Press the menu button.
-The operating modes menu opens. - Touch the required operating mode.
-Depending on the operating mode, different options are available. - Use the rotary selector to change the selection.
-Depending on the selection, change further settings. - 4.
-Use the start/stop button to start.
-The elapsed time appears in the display.
-The settings and progress line can be seen.
+- 1. Press the menu button.
+The operating modes menu opens. - 2.
+Use the rotary selector to select the required operating mode. - Depending on the operating mode, different options are available. - Use the > arrow to reach the required operating mode. - Use the rotary selector to change the selection.
+Depending on the option, change different settings. - 5.
+Press the Start/Stop button to start.